Softcorp-Industries/hobo_hub/src/blog/freddiesblogs/2022-10-23-mission-ftf.md

 description: This is my Mission Statement
 ---
 <p>
 I walked away from society many years ago.
-I'm the guy you see with the backpack and hoodie pulled up over his head so he can't be noticed.
+I'm the guy you see with the backpack and hoodie pulled up.
 We haven't talked or understood each other for a long time.
 So why I'm writing a blog now is just as baffling to me as it is to you.
 </p>
 <p>
 I guess we should start with an introduction, my name is Freight Train Freddie.